Meadowdale Beach Park and Estuary Restoration Project

 - During 2022 construction, the trail from 156th St. SW parking lot trailhead will be closed at the pedestrian bridge crossing near the Ranger residence (appox.
 1 mile from trailhead) with no access to the beach.

 - There is no pedestrian or public vehicular access from 75th Pl.
-W (ADA limited Access Road) starting 4/11 through fall 2022.
+W (ADA limited Access Road) April through late December 2022.

 - County tidelands are closed to the public.